getlocalcert/docs/website/docs/tips/validation-domain.md

 The ACME DNS-01 protocol allows a domain to set a `_acme-challenge` `CNAME` record instead of a `TXT` record.
 The CNAME record should point to a different domain, such as one managed by getlocalcert.
-This external validation domain will host the `TXT` record containing the challenge response.
+The pointed-to domain is known as an "ACME-challenge delegate" and it will host the `TXT` record containing the challenge response.
 With this setup, the existing DNS server only needs to manage a static `CNAME` record and the latter DNS server's API is used to dynamically update the `TXT` record each time a certificate is issued.

 This `CNAME` record only impacts the `_acme-challenge` record.